woile/woile.github.io/posts/django-polymorphic-integration-with-django-filters/index.rst

 Filtering by a polymorphic model
 --------------------------------

-As we stated at the beginning what I want to do is filter by a **polymorphic model**, because we have different types of projects.
+As we stated at the beginning what I wanted to do is filter by a **polymorphic model**, because we have different types of projects.
 This can be easily achieved by reading the docs, no seriously, by essentially using the :code:`rest_framework.FilterSet` and using a customized filter with `Filter.method <https://django-filter.readthedocs.io/en/latest/guide/usage.html#customize-filtering-with-filter-method>`_ in our FilterSet.

 .. code-block:: python